troymessina/PhysicsArtOfModeling/06ApplyingNewtonsLaws.md

 :::

+# Sample problems and solutions

-### Problems and Solutions
+## Problems

-%Conical pendulum, roller coaster (speed at the top)
+:::{note} Problem 6.1
+:label: prob:applyingnewtonslaws:pendulum

-\begin{problemParts}{soln:applyingnewtonslaws:pendulum}{:label: prob:applyingnewtonslaws:pendulum Consider a conical pendulum with a mass $m$, attached to a string of length $L$.
+Consider a conical pendulum with a mass $m$, attached to a string of length $L$.
 The mass executes uniform circular motion in the horizontal plane, about a circle of radius $R$, as shown in [](#fig:applyingnewtonslaws:conicalpendulum).
 One can think of the horizontal circle and the point where the string is attached to as forming a cone.
-The circular motion is such that the (constant) angle between the string and the vertical is $\theta$.}{
+The circular motion is such that the (constant) angle between the string and the vertical is $\theta$.
-\item Derive an expression for the tension in the string.
+* a.
+Derive an expression for the tension in the string.
-\item Derive an expression for the speed of the mass.
+* b.
+Derive an expression for the speed of the mass.
-\item Derive an expression for the period of the motion.
+* c.
+Derive an expression for the period of the motion.
-}
-\end{problemParts}

 ```{figure} figures/ApplyingNewtonsLaws/conicalpendulum.png
 :label: fig:applyingnewtonslaws:conicalpendulum